-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

-Assessment Feedback: Students will receive feedback on their assignment in lectures, office hours and on Canvas Failure Redemption: If the module is not passed, students will resit the components that they have failed. i.e. if Coursework 1 or 2 is failed, you will have to complete a supplementary coursework in Coursework 1 or 2.
+Assessment Feedback: Students will receive feedback on their assignment in lectures, office hours and on Canvas

+Failure Redemption: If the module is not passed, students will resit the components that they have failed i.e. if Coursework 1 or 2 is failed, you will have to complete a supplementary coursework in Coursework 1 or 2.
 If both components are failed, you will have to complete supplementary coursework in both components.